S3-working-group/s3-practical-guide/slides.md

 ## Structural Patterns ##

-* Sociocracy 3.0 describes a variety of patterns to grow organizational structure
+Sociocracy 3.0 describes a variety of patterns to grow organizational structure.

 * patterns apply to different layers of abstraction
 * different structural patterns serve different drivers
 * structural patterns can be adapted and combined as needed